-The Transportation Association of Canada (TAC) is a not-for-profit, membership-based association.
+The Transportation Association of Canada (TAC) is a not-for-profit, national technical association that focusses on road and highway infrastructure and urban transportation.

 TAC is governed by a Board of Directors elected from all levels of government, the private sector, associations and academia.
 The Board sets the strategic direction for our organization and oversees TAC’s volunteer councils and committees.